 What Causes Land to Appreciate in Value?

-Demand is the primary cause for land appreciating in value.
-If you purchase a plot of land when the demand is low and suddenly the area becomes more valuable, you will make a handsome return on your investment.
+Demand is the primary cause for a raw land investment appreciating in value .
+If you purchase vacant land when the demand is low and suddenly the area becomes more valuable, you will make a handsome return on your investment.
 But there are several factors that can impact the demand.

 Some factors that may lead to land increasing in value include: